-I talked about this more in a different article, but the gist of it is that you have to let the fruit fully defrost before you put it in your juicer otherwise the same damage will occur to your juicing machine as if you were to juice ice.
-So if you want to crush ice into your drink you’re going to need a blender, which brings me to…
+I talked about this more in a different article, but the gist of it is that you have to let the fruit fully defrost before you put it in your juicer.
+If you don’t this will cause the same damage as if you put ice in it.
+So if you want to crush ice into your drink, you’re going to need a blender, which brings me to…

 What About Juicing Ice In A Blender?

 If you’ve got the right blender – one that can handle frozen fruit and ice like these ones I’ve reviewed – then you’re absolutely fine putting ice in your blender.

 If it’s a cheap blender, you’ll have the same problem as a juicer, with the blades starting to wear out and the consistency of your blends getting worse over time.
 Nobody wants a lumpy smoothie!